PelleLille/hsl-docs/connect.rst

-localip           string  "10.0.0.1"                 IP address of the server localport         number  25                         TCP port of the server serverid          string  "mailserver\:1"            ID of the server
+localip           string  "10.0.0.1"                 IP address of the server localport         number  25                         TCP port of the server serverid          string  "mailserver\:1"            ID of the server proxyip           string  "192.168.1.1"              IP address of the proxy server (if used)
 ================= ======= ========================== ===========

 .. _v_t1: